Hunger on the frontlines.

 Our guests are grateful that we have remained open, but the environment has shifted a bit, understandably.
 Newcomers are timid, hesitant and somber.
 Many people who have never visited a food pantry before mumble and apologize for being there, and eye contact is limited.
 Guests who may have only visited a handful of times in 2019 have picked up groceries 5 out of the last 8 weeks.
 In efforts to remain safe and healthy, we are forced to stay apart, and we all miss visiting with our guests, catching up on family news, sharing a cup of coffee and hearing about new jobs.
 The style of car that a family arrives in has shifted as well, from older model cars, to newer sedans and minivans.

 The transition of our food pantry from a “pop-up” style market to a distribution center has not been easy, but we have met our goals each week and have not run out of food.
 With the nonstop support of Feed More, donations from our community and a steadfast roster of volunteers, we anticipate continued success.
 In the words of one of our guests, “We can count on St. Thomas to be here.
 Thank you!
 Thank you!
 Thank you!”

-We are grateful to have St. Thomas’ and all of our other agencies standing beside in these unprecedented time and are inspired by their commitment to look after those who are food insecure.
+We are grateful to have St. Thomas’ and all of our other agencies standing beside us in these unprecedented times and are inspired by their commitment to look after those who are food insecure.
 We all owe them a debt of gratitude.